leebond/github.io/README.md

 over here I am giving my oracle container the name "myorcldb" the following command will run a docker container with Oracle database

-`$ docker run -d -it --name myorcldb -P store/oracle/database-enterprise:12.2.0.1`
+`$ docker run -d -it --name myorcldb -P --restart always store/oracle/database-enterprise:12.2.0.1`

 wait for a few minutes and check that container status changes from “starting” to “healthy”

 `$ docker ps`

 ##### Choice 2: Run container using manually assigned ports
-`$ docker run -d -it --name myorcldb -p <yourip>:<assignedip> store/oracle/database-enterprise:12.2.0.1`
+`$ docker run -d -it --name myorcldb -p <yourip>:<assignedip> --restart always store/oracle/database-enterprise:12.2.0.1`

 ##### If you need to re-create the container
 `$ docker stop <container id>`